What Your Sputum Indicates About Your Health

 Coughs Warranting a Doctor Visit

-An unexplained chronic cough should be examined by an internist or pulmonology doctor.
+An internist or pulmonology doctor should examine an unexplained chronic cough.
 Sometimes influenza can be followed by a more serious lung ailment like bronchitis or pneumonia.
-Healthcare professionals may perform pulmonary function tests or analyze a sputum culture.
+Healthcare professionals may perform pulmonary function tests [3] or analyze a sputum culture.
+[4]

-A sputum culture is a test to detect and identify bacteria or fungi (plural of fungus) that are infecting the lungs or breathing passages.
-Sputum is a thick fluid produced in the lungs and in the airways leading there.
-Do not use a mouthwash prior to the test since antibacterial substances may skew lab results.
+A sputum culture is a test to detect and identify bacteria or fungi (plural of fungus) that infect the lungs or breathing passages.
+Sputum is a thick fluid produced in the lungs and the airways.
+Do not use mouthwash before the test since antibacterial substances may skew lab results.

 Even without a sputum culture by a physician, you may notice signs of more serious illness when clearing your throat by examining the color and texture of phlegm.
-Color can vary from transparent to shades of yellow, green, brown, and grey depending on the constituents.
-Phlegm may be a carrier of intestinal parasite larvae.
+Color can vary from transparent to shades of yellow, green, brown, and gray, depending on the constituents.
+The phlegm may be a carrier of intestinal parasite larvae.

-A non-productive (dry) cough may turn into a productive one, typically associated with a viral upper respiratory tract infection, such as the common cold.
+A non-productive (dry) cough may become productive, typically associated with a viral upper respiratory tract infection, such as the common cold.
 Infection causes the mucous membrane of the bronchial tubes to become inflamed and produce thick, sticky mucus.
-No longer removed by the normal action of the cilia, it clogs up the airways.
+No longer removed by the normal action of the cilia, it clogs the airways.
+This interferes with oxygen exchange, contributing to weakness and body aches.

 Frothy sputum is one of several symptoms that may indicate heart failure, seizures, hypertensive heart disease, pulmonary edema, near drowning, acute mountain sickness, or a rare but potentially deadly infection called (Bubonic, Pneumonic or Septicemic) plague (generally spread from rodents to humans).
 When accompanied by choking, gagging, unusual pain, or abnormal heart rhythms, seek emergency care.